argaen/kickscraper/README.md

   'uid': '3571711'}}
 ```

-For the KickStarter backend, there is a `project_json` attribute that allows to retrieve the extra information retrieved from the query to the HTTP endpoint.
-You can also access this attributs in a normal way with `p.connector.<attribute_name>`.
+You can access the whole project as a dict using the `project_json` attribute.

 ```python
 >>> p.project_json["creator"]